In SAS, there are several procedures and functions that can be used to calculate confidence intervals, each with its own strengths and limitations.

 In conclusion, SAS offers several options to calculate confidence intervals for data analysis.

-The most commonly used procedures are PROC MEANS, PROC UNIVARIATE, and PROC TTEST.
+The most used procedures are PROC MEANS, PROC UNIVARIATE, and PROC TTEST.
 PROC MEANS and PROC UNIVARIATE are the most straightforward and can be used to calculate the basic confidence interval for normally distributed data.
 However, PROC TTEST offers more flexibility and can be used for data that is not normally distributed.